Fortnite Creative

-Fortnite Creative is a sandbox game, developed and published by Epic Games, part of the video game Fortnite.
+Fortnite Creative, also known as Creative 1.0, is a sandbox game mode developed by Epic Games for Fortnite.
+It allows players to create worlds with Fortnite assets and publish those worlds into the Fortnite Metaverse.
 It was released on December 6, 2018, for Android, iOS, macOS, Nintendo Switch, PlayStation 4, Windows, and Xbox One, in November 2020 for PlayStation 5 and Xbox Series X/S, and on June 6, 2025 for Nintendo Switch 2.